-Camden, NJ – Faced with economic hardship since his defunded the force seven years ago, police officer Pete Garner has been forced to use his own for vital supplies, like the they plant on suspects who have done nothing wrong.
+Camden, NJ – Faced with economic hardship since his city defunded the police force seven years ago, local police officer Pete Garner has been forced to use his own money for vital supplies, like the cocaine they plant on suspects who have done nothing wrong.

 “Obviously it’s hard.
 I know the department should be providing these but when they don’t I just feel like I have to step up,” said Garner as he pulled the baggie of cocaine from a Black driver’s glove box that he had put there moments earlier.
 “Otherwise the community will suffer.”